-Strathbridge Asset Management Inc. ("Strathbridge" or the "Manager") is the Manager of the Fund.
+On January 1, 2022, Strathbridge Asset Management Inc. announced a name change back to Mulvihill Capital Management Inc. ("Mulvihill" or the "Manager").
+Mulvihill is the Manager of the Fund.
 During the period subsequent to December 31, 2012, the Manager has provided administrative services to the Fund for which no fees have been charged.
 The Fund had no operations during this period and incurred minimal charges.
-The head office of Strathbridge and of the Fund is located at 121 King Street West, Suite 2600, P.O.
+The head office of Mulvihill and of the Fund is located at 121 King Street West, Suite 2600, P.O.
 Box 113, Toronto, Ontario M5H 3T9.

 The Fund is authorized to issue an unlimited number of classes divided into an unlimited number of units, each of which represents an equal undivided interest in the property of the Fund.
-As at September 18, 2019, the inception date of the Fund, John P. Mulvihill owned one Class A unit, the only issued and outstanding unit of the Fund and this Class A unit was issued on December 27, 2012.
-John P. Mulvihill is the Chairman, President, Chief Executive Officer, Secretary and Director of Strathbridge.

-The Class I units and Class UI units are available to institutional investors or to other investors on a case-by-case basis, all at the discretion of the Manager and are offered on a private placement basis only.
+The Class I units and Class II units are available to institutional investors or to other investors on a case-by-case basis, all at the discretion of the Manager and are offered on a private placement basis only.